Data Privacy Day is a day designed to raise awareness of the importance of safeguarding information and improving data protection processes.

 The level of awareness and concerns around data security has never been greater.
 Consumers are all too aware of how their personal data can lead to consequences such as identity theft and can be misused in the wrong hands.
 Organisations need to be proactive and take all the necessary steps to protect this data and ensure good information governance.

 If your organisation can demonstrate just how seriously it takes privacy, it can result in greater levels of trust, transparency and creates an opportunity for competitive advantage.

-4. Pay close attention to third-party service providers
+4. Pay close attention to third party service providers

-In recent years, it’s become the norm for organisations to use a host of different third-party providers to support core business functions.
+In recent years, it’s become the norm for organisations to use a host of different third party providers to support core business functions.
 However, these parties will often have access to your company’s internal systems and data which can pose a huge security and compliance risk.

-To protect sensitive data, you should ensure that the proper guidelines and systems are adhered to by your external providers.
+To protect sensitive data, you should ensure that the proper guidelines and updated policies are adhered to by your external providers.
 Under the GDPR, and indeed many of the other data protection laws, organisations are legally bound to provide assurance to regulators that their third-party service providers are compliant by having good cyber security and privacy controls in place.